SZim92/hdr-plus-swift/README.md

 ### CI System
 This project uses GitHub Actions for continuous integration.
 For details on the CI system, see [CI_DOCS.md](CI_DOCS.md).

+#### CI Platform Support
+- **macOS-only Testing**: Due to Metal API requirements, automated testing is only performed on macOS platforms (currently Sonoma and Ventura).
+- **Build Verification**: CI primarily verifies that the code builds successfully and collects Metal environment diagnostics.
+- **Local Testing**: For full testing including Metal shaders, use physical devices with proper GPU support.

 Burst Photo is a macOS app written in Swift / SwiftUI / Metal that implements a simplified version of HDR+, the computational photography pipeline in Google Pixel phones.
 With Burst Photo, this processing can be applied to a burst of images from any camera, increasing dynamic range and reducing noise of the resulting image.
 You can read more about HDR+ in Google's paper [Burst photography for high dynamic range and low-light imaging on mobile cameras](http://static.googleusercontent.com/media/www.hdrplusdata.org/en//hdrplus.pdf).